 Christmas in art is represented by numerous paintings from the Middle Ages until modern times.
-In earlier art, especially in the Renaissance and Baroque, it was presented by the Nativity scenes and representations of adorations of the shepherds.
+In earlier art, especially in the Renaissance and Baroque, it was depicted by the Nativity scenes and representations of adorations of the shepherds.
 However, since the mid-19th century, when modern traditions like Christmas tree decorating and carolling developed, they also started to get represented in Christmas paintings.
 In this article, you can enjoy some of the most beautiful paintings depicting Christmas in art.

 Christmas in Art